 Installing GitHub Desktop

-Not that GitHub Desktop is required, but I use GitHub for my repository for many projects.
+Not that GitHub Desktop is required, but I use GitHub and Python on my Mac for my repository for many projects.
 Using the Desktop client for cloning and setting up projects can give you a view and control of your GitHub repository that a code editor cannot.
 Not required, but I do recommend if you use GitHub Desktop.
 We will walk through the install below.

 - From the GitHub Desktop site, select the Download for Windows button.